benjaminkitson/hoenn-pokedex/README.md

 A Hoenn Pokédex API (and eventually web app), now with Apollo/GraphQL (and eventually React)

-A rebuild of the pokedex project I originally made many moons ago - see the old readme below, I'll gradually update this.
+A rebuild of the pokedex project I originally made many moons ago - see the old readme below, I'll gradually update this - none of the REST stuff is accurate atm

 ### Old Readme